Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 2. Copy of the receipt for the payment of annual license fee.

-3. Board resolution that one of the primary objectives of the company is carrying on money changing business.
+3. A certified extract of the Board resolution that one of the primary objectives is carrying on money changing business.

-4. List of existing branches of the company along with their addresses & branch codes with three digits.
+4. List of existing branches, their addresses and branch codes with 4 digits.

-5. Details of the banker where the company is going to open foreign currency accounts along with the foreign currency type.
+5. Details of the bank/s where the company is going to open foreign currency accounts and the foreign currency types.

-1. Money changing business should be conducted only a limited company which is a registered proprietor of a hotel that is registered as a tourist hotel with Sri Lanka Tourism Development Authority (SLTDA).
+The hotel should be a limited liability company registered as a tourist hotel with the Sri Lanka Tourism Development Authority (SLTDA).

 Other Requirements